Simulating Dynamic Tumor Contrast Enhancement in Breast MRI using Conditional Generative Adversarial Networks: Materials and Methods

 In the context of image-to-image (I2I) translation, instead of generating data from a noise distribution, GANs \cite{goodfellow2014generative} receive an input sample from a source distribution ($x$) to generate a corresponding output sample from a target distribution ($\hat{y}$).
 In this research, we implement a Pix2PixHD\cite{wang2018high} GAN for translating pre-contrast to post-contrast images.
 Pix2PixHD was chosen for its proven effectiveness in producing high-quality cancer imaging data \cite{osuala2022data}, along with its network architecture and methodological approach specifically tailored for paired image-to-image translation, fitting the pre-to-post-contrast transformation scenario.
 As illustrated in Figure \ref{fig:gan_training}, the GAN architecture comprises a generator network that processes images at two different scales—one to ensure global consistency and the other to generate fine details.
 Additionally, the model incorporates two identical discriminator networks, each operating at different image scales based on downsampled versions of the input images.
 The training of the model involves a weighted combination ($\lambda$) of least squares adversarial losses \cite{mao2017least} ($\lambda_{adv}=1$), discriminator feature matching losses ($\lambda_{fm}=10$) calculated as the summed L1-loss between the real and synthetic image features extracted by each of the two discriminators, and a VGG-based \cite{simonyan2014very} perceptual loss ($\lambda_{per}=10$):

 Input images are transformed into the range $[-1, 1]$ and have a probability of 50\% of being rotated by 90 degrees during training.
-The model is trained for 200 epochs using an Adam optimizer ($\beta=0.5$) and a learning rate of 2e-4 that decays linearly to zero from epoch 100 to 200.
+Following the best practices from \textit{Wang et al (2018)} \cite{wang2018high}, the model is trained for 200 epochs using an Adam optimizer ($\beta=0.5$) \cite{kingma2014adam} and a learning rate of 2e-4 that decays linearly to zero from epoch 100 to 200.
 The images in the dataset are resized to pixel dimensions of $512 \times 512$.

 In the case of (i) pre-contrast to phase 1 DCE-MRI image synthesis, the grayscale post-contrast (phase 1) image is duplicated three times and stacked into 3 channels.
 This model was trained on a single NVIDIA GeForce RTX 3090 GPU with 24GB RAM using a batch size of 1.